How Early Termination Fees Actually Work (and When Landlords Can't Charge Them)

 Mississippi is the major outlier with no duty to mitigate.
 Missouri only requires it if the landlord wants to keep your security deposit toward future unpaid rent.
 Check your state.

 The practical implication: even if your lease says you owe rent through the original end date, in most jurisdictions the landlord can't just sit on the unit and charge you.
 If they don't list it, don't show it, and don't try to re-rent, you have a defense.
+The early termination fee calculator shows the gap between the contract ETF and the mitigation cap for your state, so you walk in knowing what they can actually collect.

 4. The fee can be unenforceable if it's punitive